adobe/reactor-developer-docs/api/guides/encrypting_values.md

 Environments via Hosts.
 The sensitive nature of those credentials necessitates secure transfer and storage.

-The Launch platform achieves this by utilizing GPG encryption and decryption.
+The Launch platform achieves this with GPG encryption and decryption.
-Using GPG, sensitive values may be encrypted in such a way that they are only decryptable by the Launch platform.
+GPG encrypts sensitive values so only the Launch platform can read them.

 ## Obtain the public GPG key